etcimon/libhttp2/README.md

 suitable for native D development.
 It also takes advantage of safer primitives and more runtime checks to avoid flaws.
 Although D is a garbage collected language, this library runs exclusively on manual memory allocations via [memutils](https://github.com/etcimon/memutils).

-It can be used in a client/server through my vibe.d fork in the [http2-botan branch](https://github.com/etcimon/vibe.d/tree/http2-botan).
+It can be used in a client/server through my vibe.d fork [vibe.0](https://github.com/etcimon/vibe.0).

 ### Tests